Low Dose Naltrexone (LDN) …

 A larger placebo-controlled, double-blinded, crossover study found significantly reduced pain, significantly improved mood, and improved general satisfaction with life in subjects taking 4.5 mgs/day of LDN.
 Fatigue and sleep, however were not significantly effected.

-Jarred Younger at Stanford has a variety of LDN studies planned.
+Jarred Younger at the University of Alabama at Birmingham’s Neuroinflammation, Fatigue and Pain Lab has a variety of LDN studies planned.
 Their topics include

 - Determine if inflammatory markers in the blood decrease when someone improves with LDN